wp-plugins/watchcountcom-wordpress-plugin/readme.txt

 * comprehensive configuration screen, including **live preview**
 * text/label **customization** options
 * **no programming**/scripting experience needed; setup done via standard WP plugin installation steps
+* eBay items appear seamlessly within your blog pages (no Javascript or Flash), contributing to the **SEO value** of your website

 = What else should I know about the WCCWPPI? =